ministryofjustice/opg-reports/README.md

 make dev
 ```

-Or if you want to run the api with docker and utilise the `go` build directly, then call
+Or if you want to run the api without docker and utilise the `go` build directly, then call

 ```
 make dev-run-api